Naso lituratus

-Naso lituratus is a species of fish in the family Acanthuridae, the tangs and unicornfishes.
-Its common names include barcheek unicornfish, naso tang, and orange-spine unicornfish.
+Naso lituratus, the clown unicornfish, orangespined unicornfish, orangespine unicornfish, black-finned unicornfish, Pacific orangespined unicornfish, blackfinned unicornfish or stripefaced unicornfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
+This fish is found in the eastern Indian Ocean and western Pacific Ocean.

 Unique to members of Acanthuridae, including Naso lituratus, are the Epulopiscium bacteria.
 These bacteria influence the digestion of Naso lituratus, helping them process the algae in their diet.